Tinkerforge/doc/en/source/Hardware/Bricklets/Line.rst

-There is a mounting Plate available for the Line Bricklet in the `shop <https://www.tinkerforge.com/en/shop/mounting-plate-line-bricklet.html>`__ which simplfies the mounting.
-It consits of a mounting plate with fixed
+There is a mounting Plate available for the Line Bricklet in the `shop <https://www.tinkerforge.com/en/shop/mounting-plate-line-bricklet.html>`__ which simplifies the mounting.
+It consists of a mounting plate with fixed
 distance:

 .. image:: /Images/Cases/bricklet_line_case1_tilted_350.jpg